MBagrat/personal-website/_posts/spring/2022-10-24-the-beginners-guide-transaction-in-spring.md

 - This means, no physical transaction will exist.
 If found, it will cause an exception.

 **NESTED**
-- This is the same as REQUIRED but it uses save-points.
+- This is the same as REQUIRED, but it uses save-points.
 - Simply it means inner logical transactions may roll back independently.

 ## Read operations in a transaction